 No full-time Recruitment Marketing professional at your organization yet?
 No problem!
-There are a lot of creative ways that recruiters can take action and leverage Recruitment Marketing tactics to enhance their efforts.
+There are a lot of creative ways that you can take action and leverage Recruitment Marketing tactics to enhance your efforts.

 In this blog, we find out how Sharen Robinson, Talent Acquisition Manager at Outback Steakhouse, and the rest of the savvy recruitment team are able to maintain a Facebook careers page and share Recruitment Marketing content without having a dedicated resource on their team.

 We chatted with Sharen to get the scoop on what Recruitment Marketing content the team creates and how they manage the social media workload to give you inspiration for your own team’s approach.

 Rally: Hi Sharen, to start off, can you share with us what your team looks like today?
 How many people work together on the Outback Steakhouse careers Facebook page?